Starting solid foods can feel overwhelming. Parents often worry about choking, portion sizes, and whether they’re doing things “right”.

 Frequently Asked Questions About BLW

-Is baby-led weaning safe?
+Is baby-led weaning safe for babies?

 Yes, when done correctly with age-appropriate foods and supervision.

-Can BLW and spoon-feeding be combined?
+Can baby-led weaning and spoon-feeding be combined?

 Yes.
 Many families use a mixed approach, and that’s perfectly fine.